sharontherese/latin-mass-baptism/content/votive-mass-holy-angels/index.md

 It has been a common practice to say the votive Mass of the Holy Angels for the loss of a child.
 The Latin text below is from the _Missale Romanum_.[^1]

-The Mass is available in a variety of formatting online:
+The Mass is available on this page, as well as:

 {{% staticref "files/Mass_of_the_Holy_Angels_LatinEnglish.pdf" %}}My own version as a PDF here{{% /staticref %}}